 BLOOD

-2. White blood cells: White blood cells are involved in the body's immune response and defense against infections.
+2. White blood cells: White blood cells play a role in the body's defense against infections and immune response.
 They can be further categorized into different types, including neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
 Each type has a specific role in recognizing and eliminating pathogens, producing antibodies, and regulating the immune system.

 3. Platelets: Platelets are small cell fragments involved in blood clotting and the formation of blood clots to prevent excessive bleeding.
 When there is an injury or damage to blood vessels, platelets adhere to the site, aggregate together, and initiate the clotting process.

-3. Clotting: Platelets and clotting factors in the blood help form blood clots to prevent excessive bleeding when a blood vessel is damaged.
-This process, known as hemostasis, seals the damaged area and initiates the healing process.
+3. Clotting: When a blood vessel is injured, platelets and clotting factors in the blood aid in the formation of blood clots to stop excessive bleeding.
+Hemostasis is the process that seals the injured area and starts the healing process.

-6. Hormone distribution: Blood transports hormones secreted by endocrine glands to target tissues and organs, regulating various bodily functions.
+6. Hormone distribution: Blood carries hormones secreted by endocrine glands to specific organs and tissues, controlling a range of physiological processes.

 for detailed info or notes; visit: